CQX96/CQX96-Linux/Documentation/admin-guide/hw-vuln/l1tf.rst

 L1TF system information
 -----------------------

-The Linux kernel provides a sysfs interface to enumerate the current L1TF status of the system: whether the system is vulnerable, and which mitigations are active.
+The CQX96 kernel provides a sysfs interface to enumerate the current L1TF status of the system: whether the system is vulnerable, and which mitigations are active.
 The relevant sysfs file is: